Sleepover movies that everyone will love are hard to find. Have no fear, because we’ve done the hard work for you…

 You better have your tissues ready though, because it comes from the same writer as A Walk To Remember!

-Fun Fact: Miley Cyrus and Liam Hemsworth first met on the set of the Last Song in 2009, fast forward to now and they’re married!
-We love a IRL love story!
+Fun Fact: Miley Cyrus and Liam Hemsworth first met on the set of the Last Song in 2009, before they got together, broke up, got together again, got married…and then got divorced!

 30. The Devil Wears Prada